Aidan Barlow: Club career

+Manchester United

 Barlow is a product of the Manchester United academy, having joined at the age of six.
 He made his first appearance at under-18 level in a defeat to Liverpool in 2014–15, prior to making the step up to under-23 football; he also featured for the under-19s in the UEFA Youth League.
 Barlow signed his first professional contract in December 2017.

 On 13 August 2019, Barlow was loaned to Eliteserien side Tromsø until the end of the Norwegian season.
 He made his professional debut in Norway's top flight on 18 August, featuring for 76 minutes of a fixture with Lillestrøm.
 His first senior goal arrived in his third game, as he scored against Haugesund on 1 September.
 After a further goal versus Sarpsborg 08, he returned to his parent club on 3 December.